pspreethi/pspreethi/README.md

 - ⚡ Fun fact: ...
 -->

-## Hi there, I'm Sai Preethi Poka! 👋
+## Hi, I'm Sai Preethi Poka! 👋

-🌟 Aspiring AI Enthusiast | Data Scientist 🌟

-Welcome to my GitHub profile!
-I’m a data enthusiast with a passion for solving real-world problems using data science and analytics.
-My projects are focused on exploring insights, building predictive models, and applying responsible AI principles.
-I enjoy working with diverse datasets—from mobility trends to health metrics—and developing meaningful solutions through collaboration and creativity.
+I'm passionate about using data to uncover insights, test ideas, and solve meaningful problems.
+My interests span product experimentation, analytics, and machine learning, with a growing curiosity in causal inference.
+I enjoy working across domains, from product and user behavior to market and operational analysis to drive smarter, evidence-based decisions.